jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 -------------------------------------------------------------------------------
 Configuration setup results:
 -------------------------------------------------------------------------------
-1. Copying locale settings to /etc/bash.bashrc: [Succeeded]"
+1. Copying locale settings to /etc/bash.bashrc: [Succeeded]
-2. Copying settings to pg_hba.conf: [Succeeded]"
+2. Copying settings to pg_hba.conf: [Succeeded]
-3. Creating /home/vagrant/makahiki_env.sh: [Succeeded]"
+3. Creating /home/vagrant/makahiki_env.sh: [Succeeded]
-4. Appending to /home/vagrant/.bashrc: [Succeeded]"
+4. Appending to /home/vagrant/.bashrc: [Succeeded]
 -------------------------------------------------------------------------------
 If the value for a task is "Succeeded" or "Already completed," continue.